How To Set Up a Limited Liability Company (LLC)

 Conclusion

 The steps to set up a Limited Liability Company is faily simple, but if you are a first-timer like me, you may want to look at MyCorporation.
 For a nominal fee, MyCorporation will walk you through the entire process of incorporating your company, and does all the leg work for you.
 MyCorporation web site also provides a wealth of information about LCC.
-By the way, MyCorporation is offering free service until the end of December.

 8 Comments